 6. When There Are Changes in Regulations or Sanctions Lists

-Whenever sanctions lists, such as those from OFAC, the EU, or the UN, are updated, AML screening must be performed to ensure that customers, partners, or counterparties are not on them.
+Whenever sanctions lists, such as those from OFAC, the EU, or the UN, are updated, AML screening and monitoring must be performed to ensure that customers, partners, or counterparties are not on them.
 This is also necessary for entities categorized as Politically Exposed Persons (PEPs).

 7. When There Are Large Cash Transactions or Deposits